tiger2017/MLclf/README.md

                                                                                      save_clf_data=True,
                                                                                      few_shot=True)
 # only original training dataset is used as the whole dataset of the few-shot learning task, so 200 classes in total.
-# in this example, 120 classes as training dataset, 40 classes as validation dataset and 40 classes as testing dataset, with 500 images for each class.
+# in this few-shot learning task's example, 120 classes as training dataset, 40 classes as validation dataset and 40 classes as testing dataset, with 500 images for each class.
 ```